 The dam installation process will vary based on the site, but there are five general steps:

 - Receive the AquaDam.
 AquaDams will ship rolled up like a carpet.
 After delivery, the AquaDam must be placed at the top of the starting bank.
 The height and length specifications will influence the weight of the rolled-up dam.
-A team of anywhere between four to six people will be needed to position and guide AquaDam placement.
+The number of laborers needed is based on the size of the AquaDam system that will be installed for the project.

 - Unroll the AquaDam.
 The rolled-up AquaDam must be unwrapped before unrolling.
 After unwrapping, unroll the dam down the starting bank into the water to expose the two fill tubes.
 The fill tubes are the plastic material coming out of the woven material at the start of the AquaDam.